Purifying Shampoo: Investigating Shampoo's Heuristics by Decomposing its Preconditioner: Learning rate grafting compensates for Shampoo's eigenvalues

-\textbf{Empirical validation.} To test our predictions, we ablate different settings of Shampoo on the Imagewoof dataset with vision transformer (ViT) and ConvNeXt V2 models.
+\textbf{Empirical validation.} We ablate different variants of Shampoo on the Imagewoof dataset with vision transformer (ViT) and ConvNeXt V2 models.
 We plot the final training loss after $100$ epochs against the learning rate.
-Following the specification of the AlgoPerf Shampoo submission, we update the preconditioner every $100$ steps when grafting the learning rate from Adam, and the eigenbasis when using the eigenvalue correction.
+Following the specification of the AlgoPerf Shampoo submission, we update the preconditioner every $100$ steps when grafting the learning rate from Adam, and the eigenbasis when using eigenvalue correction.
 Our results are presented in Figure \ref{fig:lr-transfer}.
-We observe that all three predictions are confirmed.
-Specifically, Shampoo$^2$ scaled by $S^{-1}$ or eigenvalue correction is able to match or even surpass Shampoo with grafting on both problems.
-Shampoo without grafting can match the final loss for the Imagewoof ViT workload, but not for the ConvNeXt V2 model.
+We observe that all three predictions are confirmed: Shampoo$^2$ scaled by $S^{-1}$ or eigenvalue correction is able to match or even surpass Shampoo with grafting on both problems, and Shampoo without grafting can match the final loss for the Imagewoof ViT workload, but not for the ConvNeXt V2 model.

 \textbf{Hyperparameter transfer.} The optimal learning rate of Adam transfers to Shampoo with grafting and EShampoo.
-However, it is not completely clear whether the optimal learning rate transfers to Shampoo$^2$ scaled by $S^{-1}$.
-Learning rate transfer only makes sense when jointly transferring $\epsilon$ since it affects the effective step size, but Shampoo does not directly add $\epsilon$ to the root of the eigenvalues, as done in Adam and other diagonal-scaling-based optimizers.
+However, it is not apparent whether the optimal learning rate transfers to Shampoo$^2$ scaled by $S^{-1}$.
+Learning rate transfer is only sensible when jointly transferring $\epsilon$ since it affects the effective step size, but Shampoo does not directly add $\epsilon$ to the root of the eigenvalues, as done in Adam and other diagonal-scaling-based optimizers.
 While we have not tested this, the optimal learning rate may potentially transfer when matching the effective $\epsilon$.